Prudential Financial Inc. Buys 2,182 Shares of Workday, Inc. (NASDAQ:WDAY)

 Prudential Financial Inc. grew its stake in shares of Workday, Inc. (NASDAQ:WDAY – Get Rating) by 17.5% during the third quarter, according to its most recent filing with the Securities and Exchange Commission.
 The institutional investor owned 14,686 shares of the software maker’s stock after purchasing an additional 2,182 shares during the period.
 Prudential Financial Inc.’s holdings in Workday were worth $2,139,000 as of its most recent SEC filing.

 Other large investors have also recently modified their holdings of the company.
 AllSquare Wealth Management LLC bought a new stake in shares of Workday during the 3rd quarter valued at about $25,000.
 Whittier Trust Co. boosted its stake in shares of Workday by 69.0% during the 3rd quarter.
 Whittier Trust Co. now owns 213 shares of the software maker’s stock valued at $32,000 after purchasing an additional 87 shares in the last quarter.
 Lindbrook Capital LLC boosted its stake in shares of Workday by 72.6% during the 2nd quarter.
 Lindbrook Capital LLC now owns 252 shares of the software maker’s stock valued at $35,000 after purchasing an additional 106 shares in the last quarter.
-Fieldpoint Private Securities LLC boosted its stake in shares of Workday by 68.0% during the 2nd quarter.
-Fieldpoint Private Securities LLC now owns 252 shares of the software maker’s stock valued at $35,000 after purchasing an additional 102 shares in the last quarter.
-Finally, Venture Visionary Partners LLC bought a new stake in shares of Workday during the 2nd quarter valued at about $38,000.
+Fieldpoint Private Securities LLC lifted its position in Workday by 68.0% during the 2nd quarter.
+Fieldpoint Private Securities LLC now owns 252 shares of the software maker’s stock valued at $35,000 after acquiring an additional 102 shares during the period.
+Finally, Venture Visionary Partners LLC purchased a new position in Workday during the 2nd quarter valued at about $38,000.
 Institutional investors own 66.98% of the company’s stock.

-A number of brokerages recently issued reports on WDAY.
-Robert W. Baird lowered their price target on shares of Workday from $235.00 to $223.00 and set an “outperform” rating for the company in a research report on Wednesday, November 30th.
-Credit Suisse Group lowered their price target on shares of Workday from $215.00 to $195.00 and set a “neutral” rating for the company in a research report on Monday, December 5th.
-Morgan Stanley lowered their price target on shares of Workday from $282.00 to $220.00 and set an “overweight” rating for the company in a research report on Tuesday, November 22nd.
-Societe Generale lowered their price target on shares of Workday to $212.00 in a research report on Monday, November 28th.
-Finally, Moffett Nathanson began coverage on shares of Workday in a research report on Monday, January 9th.
-They set an “outperform” rating and a $245.00 price target for the company.
-One analyst has rated the stock with a sell rating, ten have assigned a hold rating and twenty-one have issued a buy rating to the stock.
-Based on data from MarketBeat, Workday currently has a consensus rating of “Moderate Buy” and a consensus price target of $215.09.

 Insiders Place Their Bets